Little Saigon: Seattle

 Seattle has a significant, prosperous Vietnamese American business district centered at 12th Avenue and Jackson Street, immediately east of the city's considerably older Chinatown district.
 This Vietnamese area has not been officially designated a "Little Saigon", although a few street signs with this name have been erected.
 Rather, the area – along with the Chinatown district – has retained the longstanding name International District (now officially Chinatown/International District, but often just "The I.D."), dating back to the late 1940s.
 The predominantly Chinese and predominantly Vietnamese areas are separated from one another by an Interstate 5 viaduct, but there is easy pedestrian and car access between the two.

 Tacoma

 Tacoma, as well, has an area commonly known as the "Lincoln International District", which is almost entirely filled with Vietnamese restaurants, grocers, and shops.
 Though officially not known as "Little Saigon", the area is normally referred to as such by the local resident population.

+Outside the United States

+Vietnamese diaspora districts outside the US include, for example, Little Saigon in Vancouver, Canada, Little Saigon in Melbourne, Australia, and Little Vietnam in Sydney, Australia.